kimyeongjong/Bilevel-Optimization/README.md

 - Algorithm metric logs (JSON): `Bi-CS-RL.json`, `Bi-CS-R.json`, `Bi-CS-N.json`, `Bi-CS-ER.json`, `FCBiO.json`, `aIRG.json`, `IIBA.json`
 - `plot_upper.png`, `plot_lower.png`: produced by `plot_compare.py`

+Notes on saved metrics JSON:

+- Each algorithm file contains arrays for the upper objective (`f`) and lower objective (`g`) over iterations.
+- For FC-BiO, an additional optional field `grad` may be present when available, storing the subgradient branch chosen at each step (values `'f'` or `'g'`).
+This is intended for debugging/analysis and can be large for long runs.

 ## Arguments

 - `--n-samples`: Number of samples to use (default: 10000)